AdobeDocs/workfront.en/help/quicksilver/workfront-library/administration-and-setup/workfront-library-setup/set-up-content-expiration-in-library.md

 product-previous: workfront-library
 product-area: documents;system-administration;setup
 navigation-topic: workfront-library-setup
-title: Set up content expiration in [!DNL Workfront] Library
+title: Set up content expiration in [!DNL Workfront Library]
-description: As a [!DNL Workfront] Library administrator, you can set up content expiration to either restrict or eliminate users' access to expired content.
+description: As a [!DNL Workfront Library] administrator, you can set up content expiration to either restrict or eliminate users' access to expired content.
 feature: Workfront Library, Digital Content and Documents
 exl-id: a311252b-e79e-4f31-961f-cc64bedac3ad
 ---
-# Set up content expiration in [!DNL Workfront] Library
+# Set up content expiration in [!DNL Workfront Library]

-As a [!DNL Workfront] Library administrator, you can set up content expiration to either restrict or eliminate users' access to expired content.
+As a [!DNL Workfront Library] administrator, you can set up content expiration to either restrict or eliminate users' access to expired content.

 Content expiration can be useful when you want to prevent users from accessing out-of-date content or when you have content that should be used only for a specific period of time, such as time-sensitive advertising or licensing materials.

 ## Content expiration overview

 Once you set up content expiration, users can specify an expiration date in the metadata of content when they upload files.
-In addition, users with Manage permissions to content shared with them can add or edit expiration metadata.
+In addition, users with [!UICONTROL Manage] permissions to content shared with them can add or edit expiration metadata.

 When you set up content expiration, you specify who can access expired content based on users' permission levels.
 You can also determine whether users can search for and download expired content.
-Users with Manage permission to content that has expired can activate the Show Expired filter, which allows them to view expired items.
-For information on using the Show Expired filter, see [Filter for expired content in Workfront Library](../../../workfront-library/content-management/filters/filter-for-expired-content.md).
+Users with [!UICONTROL Manage] permission to content that has expired can activate the [!UICONTROL Show Expired] filter, which allows them to view expired items.
+For information on using the [!UICONTROL Show Expired] filter, see [Filter for expired content in [!DNL Workfront Library]](../../../workfront-library/content-management/filters/filter-for-expired-content.md).

-An expiration date applies only to content in [!DNL Workfront] Library.
+An expiration date applies only to content in [!DNL Workfront Library].
 Content that is also in [!DNL Workfront] is not affected by expiration.
 Folders, collections, and portals cannot expire.

-Expired content remains in [!DNL Workfront Library] and displays an Expired banner.
+Expired content remains in [!DNL Workfront Library] and displays an [!UICONTROL Expired] banner.

 ![](assets/expired-asset.png)